 Make sure no adblockers are active.

-In your account, go to the ‘Payout’ tab.
+In order to request payment, in your account, go to the ‘Payout’ tab.
 Here you have a choice to make.

 This is the simplest option but you are not offered any boost on your cashback amount.
 What you have is what you get.
 You can select to have any cashback transferred to your bank account via a BACS transfer.
 Alternatively, you can select to have your balance transferred to your PayPal account.